tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 K8s has some really nice concepts based on software development.
 People familiar with uncle Bob (Robert C. Martin) will know: "high level policy, low level details".
 K8s allows to define high level policy through their api and abstract it away from it's implementation.

 ### No abstractions: Straightforward proxying in nginx
-Just getting down and dirty in this bare nginx exampte, the solution would look like this:
+Just getting down and dirty in this bare nginx example, the solution would look like this:

 ```
 http {